anshparikh06/Computer-Parts-API/README.md

 ### 1. Red Hat OpenShift (Backend API Layer)

 - Hosts the Computer Parts API
-- Runs as a pre-built container image (packaged applications)
+- Runs as a pre-built container image (packaged application)
 - Acts as the system of record

 In simple terms, this is the component where the actual data and business logic live.
 The API provides endpoints such as customers, orders, and products.
 All the data is dynamically generated, which makes it ideal for demos and testing.